fabiommendes/sidekick/docs/lazy.rst

 ...         data = ('%s: %r' % item for item in self.__dict__.items())
 ...         return 'User(%s)' % ', '.join(data)
 >>> a = deferred(User, name='Me', age=42)
->>> b = delayed(User, name='Me', age=42)
+>>> b = zombie(User, name='Me', age=42)

-The main difference between deferred and delayed, is that Delayed instances assume the type of the result, while deferred objects are proxies that simply mimic the interface of the result.
+The main difference between deferred and zombie, is that Zombie instances assume the type of the result after they awake, while deferred objects are proxies that simply mimic the interface of the result.

 >>> a
 Deferred(User(name: 'Me', age: 42))